QualiSystems/cloudshell-standards/Documentation/Cloud Service Shell Standard.md

 ## Introduction
 The Cloud Service Shell standard defines how a cloud service integrates with CloudShell.
-A cloud service can be anything that needs to be represented in the Sandbox diagram and has some automation associated with it.
+A service can be anything that needs to be represented in the Sandbox diagram and has some automation associated with it.
 A service is not managed in the inventory and can't be connected to other entities in the Sandbox using CloudShell's L1/L2/L3 connectivity.

 Once a service shell is loaded into CloudShell it should be associated with a category in order to be published to the Services catalog of the relevant domain.